joraavetisyan/Snaps/README.md

 #### 2. Custom views and screens and resources for light/night mode
 The project contains custom elements and screen templates (OnBoardingScreen, BottomBarScreen).
-For more information, see the app_demo.
-It is the module which demonstrates different opportunity of this template.

 #### 3. Feature Toggle
 Based on FirebaseRemoteConfig